chloeekk/chloeekk.github.io/posts/cli-vs-gui-vs-skills/index.md

 Accurately distinguishing **Skills** from related concepts is essential for evaluating technology investments:

 * **Skills vs Tools:** Tools typically refer to single functions (e.g., “check the weather”), whereas **Skills** are higher-level, pre-defined functional modules with greater integration.
 For example, an “SEO Analysis Skill” may combine multiple underlying tools, such as page crawling, keyword density analysis, and recommendation generation.
 * **Skills vs Agents:** **Agents** are decision-making entities that interpret task intent and determine execution sequences. **Skills**, on the other hand, are the specific capability packages that Agents can invoke.
+To understand how agents work with knowledge bases to execute complex tasks, see [How Agents and Knowledge Bases Enable AI to Truly Work for You](https://chloevolution.com/posts/agent-vs-knowledge-base/).
 * **Modular distribution:** By 2026, the industry has established mature **Skills Hubs** and **Marketplaces**.
 Enterprises can deploy specific modules (e.g., `Web Scraping Skill` or `Data Processing Skill`) to rapidly expand AI capabilities without building from scratch.

 The protocol-based Skills architecture is reshaping how productivity is distributed. **An enterprise’s core assets are no longer limited to proprietary data, but also include optimized private skill libraries.**